 It allows space for a much bigger battery compared to the E-M1.
 You can find more about the amazing battery at the end of this article.
-Just by holding the camera for the first time I immediately realised that this is absolutely not a toy (well its price say it all, we can talk about that later).
+Just by holding the camera for the first time I immediately realized that this is absolutely not a toy (well its price say it all, we can talk about that later).

-Its compact and solid as a tank.
-The rugged body is weather sealed, splashproof, dustproof and freezeproof.
+It’s compact and solid as a tank.
+The rugged body is weather-sealed, splashproof, dustproof and freezeproof.
 It operates at a range between -10˚C and 40˚C (14˚F – 104˚F).
 I took it under heavy rain, the camera was soaked and it continued to function seamlessly.

 I’ve never seen any camera menu as customizable as the Olympus OM-D E-M1 Mark II.
 Virtually everything can be customized and yes, it can take a bit to get confident with all the various sections of the menu.
 But once it’s all set there’s likely no need to do it again.

-There are a fair bit of switches, knobs and tactile dials, similar to the ones on the previous version of the E-M1, very customisable to allow for quickly shifting settings for full creative control.
+There are a fair bit of switches, knobs and tactile dials, similar to the ones on the previous version of the E-M1, very customizable to allow for quickly shifting settings for full creative control.

-- On the front the two buttons beside the lens mount are completely programmable for a large variety of functions.
+- On the front, the two buttons beside the lens mount are completely programmable for a large variety of functions.

-- On the back side the 2×2 switch will change the functions of the top dials.
+- On the backside, the 2×2 switch will change the functions of the top dials.
 In Position 1 the dials will control the exposure, in Position 2 instead, ISO and white balance.
 The switch is also programmable to function as On/Off lever.
 The Fn1 button also completely programmable, works as focus point selector.

 - Moving subject AF – C1